Wigner time delay and related concepts -- Application to transport in coherent conductors: Wigner time delay and other characteristic times

-where $\mathcal{V}$ is a unitary matrix, which differs from $\mathcal{U}$ involved in \eqref{eq:DiagonalisationS} in general (see \ref{Appendix:PartialVsProper}).
-Hermiticity $\WSm = \WSm^\dagger$ follows from unitarity of $\Sm$.
-Proper time delays and partial time delays have an important difference~: being derivatives of the $\Sm$-matrix eigenvalues, the partial time delays are intrinsic properties of the scattering process, whereas the proper time delays depend on the particular choice of basis in which the $\Sm$ matrix is expressed (see \ref{Appendix:PartialVsProper}).
+Hermiticity, $\WSm = \WSm^\dagger$ and $\widetilde\WSm = \widetilde\WSm^\dagger$, follows from unitarity of $\Sm$.
+Obviously, $\WSm$ and $\widetilde{\WSm}$ are characterised by the same spectrum of eigenvalues $\{\tau_a\}$, as they are related by a unitary transformation.
+Proper time delays and partial time delays have an important difference~: being derivatives of the $\Sm$-matrix eigenvalues, the partial time delays are intrinsic properties of the scattering process, whereas the proper time delays depend on the particular choice of basis in which the $\Sm$-matrix is expressed (see \ref{Appendix:PartialVsProper}).
 Although they do not coincide in general, they satisfy the sum rule

 where $\Nc$ is the number of scattering channels (here $\Nc=2$).